frozzare/atom-wp-phptidy/README.md

 cmd-shift-l
 ```

-Windows and Linux isn't supported by default since I haven't test Atom on Windows or Linux.
-Feel free to contribute!
+It will override `editor:split-selections-into-lines`

+# Other platforms
-You can add it to your `keymap.cson` with the command `wp-phptidy:run`.
+I haven't test this on other platforms so it only supports Mac for now.
+But you can add it to your `keymap.cson` with the command `wp-phptidy:run`.

+Feel free to contribute a solution!